|Kinetoplastids Causing Human Disease|

 Sequencing of the genome of African trypanosomes revealed that relatively few (approximately 7%) of the VSG genes are intact functional genes, whereas the majority of the VSG genes have frame shift errors or in-frame stop codons.
 These pseudogenes undergo an intragenic recombination which can restore the coding sequence.
 The formation of these chimeric genes also leads to the formation of novel VSG molecules.
 This gives the African trypanosome an enormous potential to generate diversity.
 Thus the repertoire of VSG genes is continuously changing in that new variants are continuously being created whereas recently expressed variants are being lost due to duplicative transposition (i.e., gene conversion).

 Infection with African trypanosomes can result in disease manifestations ranging from asymptomatic or mild to a severe fulminating disease.
 T. rhodesiense is more likely to cause a rapidly progressing and fulminating disease than T. gambiense.
 T. gambiense tends to cause a slow progressing disease which may either be self-limiting or develop into a chronic disease involving the lymphatics and the central nervous system (CNS).
+The infection is almost always fatal with few documented cases of individuals clearing the parasites and surviving.

 The infection is initiated when metacyclic trypomastigotes are introduced from the salivia of the tsetse into the bite wound.
 Generally there is an asymptomatic incubation period of 1-2 weeks in which the trypomastigotes are replicating within the tissue near the site of the bite.
 Occasionally, a local inflammatory nodule known as a 'trypanosomal chancre' is observed during this period.
 Chancres are usually tender and painful and ulceration may occur.